RedHenLab/RomanArtAnalysis/README.md

 9. Deconvolutional Network for visualization of the learned classifers.

 #Method and Code Documentation

-##webpage parsers and crawlers for data collecting from art databases
+##Webpage Parsers and Crawlers for Data Collecting from Art Databases

-The HTMLParser and state machine is used for parsing the webpages of the databases.
+The HTMLParser and state machine is used for parsing the webpages of the databases and downloading images and meta-data.

 **related code:**

-1.  dataCollecting/downloader4\[database\].py: parsing the webpages and download the images
+1.  dataCollecting/downloader4\[database\].py: parsing the webpages and download the images.
+Because each database has totally different webpage structures, each downloader is designed particularlly for one certain database.
+The url of the database is already hard-coded into the code.

-2.  dataCollecting/singlePageImageFetcher.py: fetching all the images on a single webpage
+2.  dataCollecting/singlePageImageFetcher.py: fetching all the images on a single webpage.
+This tool can be used with a common webpage to download all the images on it.

-##simple annotator for roman statue images
+###Dependencies:
+Python 2.7: The language of these tools.
+I did not test it with Python 3, so it is not recommended to run them with Python 3.

+All the library used are contained in the standard Python package, so there are no extra dependencies.

+###Deployment instructions:
+1. python downloader4\[database\].py LOCAL-PATH-TO-SAVE-THE-DATA BEGIN-INDEX END-INDEX
+2. Set the PAGE\_BASE and PAGE\_LIST variables in the code before run it.
+And run as: python singlePageImageFetcher.py LOCAL-PATH-TO-SAVE-THE-DATA

+###Sample Output:
+All the roman art data on pisa is downloaded with this two tools.

+##Simple Annotator for Roman Statue Images
+An OpenCV high-gui based simple image annotation tool.
+This tool is used to annotate a set of images with a variable.
+The possible value of the variable can be two or more.
+The annotation results will be stored in a text file.

 **related code:**

 dataCollecting/simpleAnnotationTool.py

- OpenCV high-gui based simple image annotation tool.
-The usage of this tool is on the top of the code.

-##roman statue face pre-process pipeline

-**related code:**

-ML4RomeArt/facePrepPipeline.py
+###Dependencies
+1. Python 2.7
+2. OpenCV python bindings (pip install pyopencv or apt-get install python-opencv)

+###Deployment instructions:
+Store all the images in a single directory

+To run: python simpleAnnotationTool.py Path-to-the-directory-containing-images Path-to-the-parameter-file

+The parameter file should look like:

+key1 tag1
+key2 tag2
+...

+e.g.

+1 male
+2 female
+3 notSure

+The keys can be simple characters on the key board like 0,1,2,a,b,c, but q can not be used.

+Press key to annotate (map from keys to tags is in the parameter file)

+press space to skip current image

+The annotation file will be stored in the same directory with the images

+The file name is annotation\_\_numberOfLabel-label0-label1-...-lastLabel\_\_year-month-day\_hh-mm-ss\_\_randomNumber.txt

+e.g. annotation\_\_3-male-female-notSure\_\_2016-05-16\_19-40-06\_\_54.txt

+The random number from 0 to 99 is to avoid possible conflict

+Press q to quit

+##Roman Statue Face Pre-process Pipeline

+This pre-processing pipeline tool takes a list of images as input.
+It detects faces and face landmarks, then crop and align the largest face on each image.

-This pre-processing pipeline support 2 mode: affine warp and face frontalization which can be selected in the code with the "MODE" swich.
+It supports 2 alignment mode: affine warp and face frontalization which can be selected in the code with the "MODE" swich.
 The usage: Give the path to the trained shape predictor model as the first argument and then the directory containing the facial images.
 The code will detetct faces, align the largest one, crop it and save it with "_crop.jpg" suffix.

-##face frontalization

 **related code:**

+ML4RomeArtf/facePrepPipeline.py

+This pre-processing pipeline support 2 mode: affine warp and face frontalization which can be selected in the code with the "MODE" swich.

+###Dependencies
+1. Python 2.7
+2. OpenCV python bindings (pip install pyopencv or apt-get install python-opencv)
+3. skimage, numpy(apt-get install python-skimage python-numpy / or install with pip)
+4. dlib (pip install dlib)
+5. dlib's trained shape predictor: http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2
+6. All the dependencies of the shape frontalization part.
+###Deployment Instructions:
+1. Download the shape predictor and unzip it.
+2. Set the MODE variable in the code.
+3. Run as: python facePrepPipeline.py path-to-shape-predictor path-to-directory-containing-images.
+The successfully processed image will be saved to origin-image\_crop.jpg or origin-image\_frontal.jpg.

+###Sample Output:
+You can see these two webpages (http://pisa.vrnewsscape.ucla.edu/roman/rome101/show4iccv15.html http://pisa.vrnewsscape.ucla.edu/roman/rome101/show4us10k.html ) for samples.
+The images on right side of the page is the pre-processed results.

+##Face Frontalization

+**related code:**

 FaceFrontalisation/*

 I modified the code and parameters from https://github.com/ChrisYang/facefrontalisation and use it for the pre-processing pipeline of statue faces.

-##meta keywords analysis for roman statue data
+###Dependencies
+1. Python 2.7
+2. OpenCV python bindings (pip install pyopencv or apt-get install python-opencv)
+3. scipy, pyplot (can be installed with pip)
+4. dlib (pip install dlib)
+5. dlib's trained shape predictor: http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2
+6. Pre-defined 3D model: already contained in the repository.

+###Deployment Instructions:
+It is recommended that you only use this part in the face pre-process pipeline.
+When the MODE is set to 1, the pipeline will automatically use this part.

+##Meta Keywords Analysis for Roman Statue Data

+Regarding the database on laststatues.classics.ox.ac.uk: Using the text in each attributes' field, I analyzed the frequency of each words.
+I also calculated the co-occurrence and the correlation coefficient for the words occurrence vectors.
+The results are here (https://github.com/mfs6174/GSoC2016-RedHen/tree/master/ML4RomeArt/keywordResults).

+I developed a script for automatic classifier training with the 179 dimensional features for all the keywords which occur > 10 times.
+Because most keywords lead to unbalanced classification problems, I use informative down-sampling on majority classes.
+Each ensembled classifier is composed of a bag of SVM classifiers , which are trained with the minority class samples and some majority class samples in the similar size with minority class samples sampled with bootstrapping and will vote to make predictions.
+The parameters for SVM were choose by grid search cross validation.
+You can see the results here ( https://github.com/mfs6174/GSoC2016-RedHen/blob/master/ML4RomeArt/keywordResults/keywordClassifiersROC.csv ).
+The Area Under the Curve (AUC) scores and the cross validation standard deviations for each keyword are shown.
+I selected the keywords with AUC >= 0.75 and STD <=  0.15 which I believe are reasonably classified.
+You can see it here ( https://github.com/mfs6174/GSoC2016-RedHen/blob/master/ML4RomeArt/keywordResults/keywordClassifiersROCGood.csv ).
+I think among those, the word "empress" is interesting.
+The reason of some of the keywords can be classified may be the keywords only occur in male or female statues, and the gender can be easily classified.

 **related code:**